Policy of the National Farmers Union

 • Strengthening the Dairy Margin Coverage (DMC) program, which, with improvements, can serve as a useful risk management tool.

-• Other important policy priorities and reforms include:
+Other important policies, programs, and reforms include:

 Click here to download the PDF